CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/permissions_in_analytics.md

     ![screen showing updating the changes in sap b1](.\media\permissions\an-permissions-sap1234567.png)

-10. Done!
-The permissions are now applied.
+10. The permissions are now applied.

 ## Review Variant Permissions in SAP Additional Authorization Creator